 *After you’ve downloaded and deployed LAPS, the team at Recast Software created a nifty dashboard for you to monitor your LAPS “health” – bringing visibility to overlooked security necessities.
 This is included in the Enterprise version of the Right Click Tools.

-Why I like the LAPS dashboard is because I’m already in the CM Console every day, so to have a dashboard for LAPS, to keep it visible and at the front of our minds, I find this highly useful.
+I really like the LAPS dashboard because, since I’m already in the ConfigMgr console every day, it keeps LAPS visible and at the front of our team’s minds.
+I find this highly useful.
 It only takes a few seconds to pull it up, check my stats, and move on.
 If I find an anomaly, I can start looking into it.
 Learn more about the LAPS Dashboard.

 There are quite a few guides out there, and the Microsoft Docs are pretty good too.
-I didn’t do extensive searching before creating this post, so note that this may be redundant from what you’d find online.
+I didn’t do extensive searching before creating this post, so note that some of this information may be redundant from what you’d find online.